 Your physical therapist will also give you exercises to do at home to continue the healing and strengthening process.

 While there are no major studies about food and meniscus recovery, we can draw some general conclusions about how our bodies work to repair any damage.
 One of the main reasons an injury may take longer to heal is inflammation.
 Instead of taking anti-inflammatory medications, an anti-inflammatory diet might help speed up healing naturally.

-- Swiss chard: This green leafy vegetable contains an unusually high nutritional density.
-Packed with omega-3 and omega-6 fatty acids as well as vitamins A, K and C. Also contains magnesium, manganese and potassium.
-Great for salads.
+This green leafy vegetable contains an unusually high nutritional density.
+Packed with omega-3 and omega-6 fatty acids as well as vitamins A, K and C. Also contains magnesium, manganese, and potassium.
+Indeed great for salads.

-- Pineapple: Contains bromelain, which modulates the immune response and inflammation.
-Also rich in vitamin C, vitamin B1, potassium, manganese and other antioxidants.
+Contains bromelain, which modulates the immune response and inflammation.
+Also rich in vitamin C, vitamin B1, potassium, manganese, and other antioxidants.

-- Broccoli: One of the healthiest foods on the planet.
-Delivers anti-inflammatory vitamins, minerals, flavonoids and carotenoids.
+One of the healthiest foods on the planet.
+Delivers anti-inflammatory vitamins, minerals, flavonoids, and carotenoids.